Union Public Schools: History

 Union began with its formation in 1919 when four rural communities – Alsuma, Boles, Mayo and McCollough – consolidated.
 The school's first graduating class consisted of just four students, and all classes (K-12) were housed in a two-story brick building.
 Beginning in the 1980s, Tulsa's residential and commercial population boomed, and its population grew with it.
 Today, Union Public Schools serves more than 15,700 students in its 19 schools, including the Rosa Parks Early Childhood Education Center and the Union Alternative School.
 Other facilities include the Union Multipurpose Activities Center or UMAC, the Union High School Performing Arts Center, the Union Collegiate Academy (a new wing added to the High School) which houses the Catherine E. Burden College & Career Center, the Union U-Wear Spirit Store, the Y at Union fitness center, and a new Union Innovation Lab finished in 2020.

+In December 2002, the school received a demand from the University of Miami that it stop using a "split-U" logo, which Miami alleged was unacceptably similar to the university's trademarked logo.
+In January 2003, Union settled Miami's claim by agreeing to pay $9,599 per year for the continuing right to use the split-U logo.

+Union's use of the "Redskins" team name has exposed it to some criticism, similar to the controversy faced by other schools using mascots referring to Native Americans.
+In November 2003 the school board voted unanimously to keep the "Redskins" name.
+In the 2020–2021 school year, the Redskins name was formally retired, and in the 2021–2022 school year, the Redhawks was chosen as a new mascot name.

 Union's newest elementary, Ellen Ochoa Elementary, which opened in stages beginning in 2017, features a new Community Health Connection clinic which opens in 2020, incorporated as part of the Community School Village concept.